TerryZ/SelectPage/README.md

 ## Why

+Sometimes we need to have a plugin, it can enter the keyword for quick search(autocomplete), can pull down to choose(dropdown list), can display large amounts of data use pagination display, can support multiple language, can use the keyboard shotcut for quick operation, can fix to any UI framework, can be customized , and all this really appears in the real requirement of the web project

+That's why SelectPage exists.

 ## How

 ### Install
-  download SelectPage plugin zip file on master branch, or [click me](https://github.com/TerryZ/SelectPage/archive/master.zip) to download SelectPage
+  download SelectPage plugin zip file by last release, or [click me](https://github.com/TerryZ/SelectPage/archive/master.zip) to download SelectPage
 ### Usage
   As you can see in the [Demo Page](https://terryz.github.io/demo.html), you will need to include:
   - [jQuery library](jquery.com) (1.6.0+) unsupport jquery2.x & 3.x